TRIO McNair Achievement Program

 He married the former Cheryl Moore and was the father of two children (Reginald Ervin and Joy Cheray).
 Ronald E. McNair died on January 28, 1986, in a fiery explosion nine miles above the Atlantic along with six other crew members aboard the Space Shuttle Challenger.

 In honor of his memory and excellence, the Ronald E. McNair Post-Baccalaureate Achievement Program was created and implemented nationally at several institutions.
-Historians who write about McNair, will discover that there was much more to him than his scholastic achievements.
+Historians who write about McNair will discover that there was much more to him than his scholastic achievements.
 Friends who knew him say he walked humbly and never boasted about his achievements.
 They say his commitments were to God, his family and to the youths he encouraged to succeed (Ebony Magazine, May 1986).

-Federally funded by the US Department of Education
+Federally Funded by the US Department of Education

+The McNair Achievement Program provides graduate educational opportunities for students who have traditionally not been a part of the educational mainstream of American society.
 For fiscal year 2018-2019, $304,625 of federal dollars will be used to fund the Ronald E. McNair Post-Baccalaureate Achievement Program at PNW.
 The program is operated 91% by federal funds and 9% by non-governmental sources.